ChrstphrHll/npc_gen/students/Athyn Urddusk.md

 ---
 ### Description
 - 1st year Human Artificer in Elkenval
-- curly red hair that's put back in a short pony tail, Brown eyes, and Light skin
+- short wavy red hair that's braided, Brown eyes, and Light skin
 - Is Purposeful and Ill-bred, and has Wisdom as their ideal

 ### Organizations